zivbryk/zivbryk/README.md

 <h1 align="center">Hi 👋, I'm Ziv Bryk</h1>
 <h3 align="left">I am a Frontend / Full-Stack Web Developer with experience in writing single page applications.
-I recently completed the Coding Academy Bootcamp, and looking for Junior position. </h3>
+Learned to code on my own and completed a Coding Academy Bootcamp </h3>

 <h3 align="left">You can an idea of what I can do by checking my latest apps:  <br/>
 📊<a href="https://trellix.herokuapp.com/">Trellix</a> - a trelo clone app.
 Code: <a href="https://github.com/zivbryk/Trellix">Trellix Repo</a> (React.js, Node.js, MongoDB &Scss).